Domain size asymptotics for Markov logic networks: Conclusion

+The present study and earlier studies show that it is difficult to find general results about the asymptotic properties of MLNs, and case by case analysis seems to be necessary in order to get detailed results.
 Knowledge about the asymptotic behaviour of distributions determined by MLNs as the domain size tends to infinity is still quite limited and the area is wide open for research.
-Many types of soft constraints are still not investigated.
+Most types of soft constraints are still not investigated.
 More knowledge in this direction is probably necessary in order to find principles that guide the use of MLNs, or appropriate rescalings of them, in a trustworthy and flexible way on varying domain sizes.